magento/devdocs/guides/v1.0/release-notes/community.md

 ---

 <h2 id="comm-req">Community requests</h2>
-Thanks to the Magento community for the following:
+We thank the Magento community for suggesting the following:

 *    [#899](https://github.com/magento/magento2/issues/899)&mdash;When accessing any category - error report generated
 *    [#986](https://github.com/magento/magento2/pull/986)&mdash;Make it possible to exclude classes (directories) for compilation